Your average daily amp-hour requirement from the last line

 of the System Loads Worksheet.

-Maximum number of consecutive days without power generation that
+________Maximum number of consecutive days without power generation that you need

 to supply your loads (days without solar, wind, hydro, engine-generator, etc.)

-Multiply line 1 by line 2.
-This is the amp-hours or storage
+________Multiply line 1 by line 2.
+This is the amp-hours or storage you need.

-Maximum depth of battery discharge you wish to subject your
+________Maximum depth of battery discharge you wish to subject your battery bank to.

 Each discharge takes a certain amount of life out of the battery.
 The deeper

-Select the proper temperature correction factor from the list
+________Select the proper temperature correction factor from the list below for the

 coldest temperature your battery bank will reach.
 Consider such factors as: